Leadership Training & Coaching in London, UK

 Leadership training based on emotional intelligence gets to the heart of managements' needs.
 These are not 'one-size fits all' prescriptive programmes.
 They build high performance by tapping into and building the natural leadership skills of your people, based on their needs.
-It's proven to build leadership success through increased personal and group awareness and better self-management.
+Leadership coaching is proven to build leadership success through increased personal and group awareness and better self-management.

 - Leadership coaching - EQ one-2-one coaching based on EQ testing and analysis.
 Led by experienced Leadership Coach - Philip Gimmack.

 - Team Profiling- Test your team's EQ and develop exactly what they need to thrive

 - Engagement training - Designed to motivate and engage - we'll show you exactly how to build synergies across departments and all staff

 FREE EQ taster

 There's no better way to gain first-hand experience of EQ than through our personal EQ leadership programme and hone your personal leadership skills.